 Laser Tattoo removal – What should I consider before going ahead?

-Almost 30% of people in the UK have a tattoo.
-If the tattoo has been researched thoroughly, most people are happy with their tattoos, it’s estimated that 25% of those with a tattoo regret having one done – and that’s where we come in!
+It is estimated that one in five people in the UK have a tattoo.
+If the tattoo has been researched thoroughly, most people are happy with their designs.
+However, it’s been estimated that a quarter of those with a tattoo regret having one done – and that’s where Nurse Practitioner Janine can help!

 Laser tattoo removal is a really effective way to remove unwanted art work from your body.
-The procedure involves passing a laser over the area of skin where the tattoo sits.
-The process works by breaking down the pigment in your skin, allowing it to be absorbed by the body bit by bit.
+The procedure involves passing an ND Yag laser over the area of skin where the tattoo sits.
+The process works by breaking down the pigment in your skin, allowing the smaller ink particles to be absorbed by the body bit by bit.
 Tattoo removal takes multiple sessions (generally more than 12!) and how many depends on a variety of factors including the colour of the tattoo you wish to be removed and your skin type.

 It is an effective treatment and can create some amazing results, however there are some things that you need to be aware of and consider before going ahead with laser tattoo removal.

 - Before getting the treatment you should be aware that tattoo removal can never be completely guaranteed.
-In some cases the tattoo might only partially fade, leaving behind a shadow.
+In some cases the tattoo might only partially fade, leaving behind a partial pigment.
 This can, in some cases, even look like a scar.
 We cannot know the contents of the ink that has been used, it has been reported that traces of acrylic have been found in some tattoo inks.
 This will not be removed with laser.
 Some medical conditions and/or medications make tattoo removal unsafe, so your Nurse will check your medical history thoroughly to ensure we don’t take unnecessary risks.

 - The colours in your tattoo can also effect the treatment results as different lasers may be needed, which operate at different wavelength of the colour spectrum.
-Some colours may be harder to remove that others.
+Some colours may be harder to remove than others.
 Your practitioner will be able to advise you more on this at consultation.
 Generally, white and yellow pigments are nearly impossible to remove.

-- Following strict after-care is important to increase the results of your treatment.
+- Following strict after-care is important to maximise the results of your treatment.
 You should also be aware that the treatment area may be red, blistered, raised or slightly swollen after treatment (don’t panic this is normal!) and so it is important to keep the area clean an away from any sun.
 We recommend the use of 100% Aloe Vera Gel post procedure.
 However, your practitioner will go through all the after-care advice with you at the consultation stage plus at each visit.
 Smoking and anti inflammatory medication can have a negative impact on tattoo removal results .

-Now, enough of the bad!
 Laser tattoo removal really is an effective way to remove unwanted art work from your body.
 We just think its important that you are well informed before going ahead with any treatment.
-If its something you are considering then come and see us for a consultation and we will be able to advise you further after having a good look at that unwanted tatt!!
+If it’s something you are considering then come and see us for a consultation and we will be able to advise you further after having a good look at that unwanted tatt!!